Skip to main content

 When a Blind Man Cries - An Ode to Nivedita

-Deep Purple’s “When a Blind Man Cries” is arguably one of the saddest rock ballads ever penned and sung.
+Deep Purple’s “When a Blind Man Cries” is arguably one of the saddest rock ballads ever sung.
 But honestly, I was never a great fan of Purple and only started paying serious attention to the song after hearing a cover version by the German never-grew-old rockers Axel Rudi Pell.
-They did justice to the song in a way Ian Gillan and the rest of Purple could never dream— powerful, yet plaintive heavy metal vocals, with canyon-deep guitar riffs emerging from the core of the heart only to rip it apart, while tears stream down from empty eyes.
+They did justice to the song in a way Ian Gillan and the rest of Purple could never dream— powerful, yet plaintive heavy metal vocals, with canyon-deep guitar riffs emerging from the core of the heart only to rip it apart, while tears stream down from empty eye sockets.
 Listening to this song invariably reminds me of a college senior and good friend, “Raja,” an ethnic Nepali who lived in a small room behind a pharmacy owned by his uncle, not far from my home.
 Short, stocky, thuggish but effulgent, we shared a love for books and rock music—though he leaned more towards metal.
-I started appreciating Iron Maiden thanks to him, while he tripped on Floyd's...
+I started appreciating Iron Maiden thanks to him, while he tripped on Floyd...

 Russi Topi and other Delusions

 Ushanka-The Iconic Russian Hat a.k.a.
 The Russi Topi Out of the blue, I was contacted by a Russian chap I had once met at a conference.
-No prior message, no email—just a straight video call from his car.
-No apology, no excuses, or preamble.
-He claimed it was common practice for them, and immediately looped in a colleague.
-Since nothing about Russia—or Russians—surprises me any more, especially when it comes to their business culture, or the apparent lack of it, I didn’t react.
-From unscheduled calls to blunt emails and bullying tactics used during meetings, it's all part of doing " Bizness wiz Mazeer Russha. " It was evening, I was free, so I let it slide.
-He had called for the unlikeliest reason— not one I could have ever guessed—they wanted to discuss the scope of sourcing construction workers from India.
-They first grumbled about how hard it was to get labour import quotas, pitched it as a “great opportunity” for me, even gave me a peep of Lubyanka —former KGB, now FSB...
+No prior message, no email, just a straight video call from his car.
+He claimed this was normal for them and immediately looped in a colleague.
+Nothing about Russia, or Russians, surprises me anymore, especially their business culture, or the apparent lack of it, so I didn’t react.
+From unscheduled calls to blunt emails and bullying tactics in meetings, it is all part of doing “Bizness wiz Mazeer Russha.”
+It was evening, I was free, so I let it slide.
+He had called for the unlikeliest reason, one I could never have guessed.
+They wanted to discuss sourcing construction workers from India.
+They began by complaining about how hard it was to get labour import quotas, pitched it as a “great opportunity” for me, and even gave me a glimpse of Lubyanka, former KGB and now FSB headquarters, from the car window.
+He then went off on a tangent, cursing the “pedera...

 Down Diya Brigade